Great Expectations: Orlick as Pip's double

 Following Moynahan, David Trotter notes that Orlick is Pip's shadow.
 Co-workers in the forge, both find themselves at Miss Havisham's, where Pip enters and joins the company, while Orlick, attending the door, stays out.
 Pip considers Biddy a sister; Orlick has other plans for her; Pip is connected to Magwitch, Orlick to Magwitch's nemesis, Compeyson.
 Orlick also aspires to "great expectations" and resents Pip's ascension from the forge and the swamp to the glamour of Satis House, from which Orlick is excluded, along with London's dazzling society.
 Orlick is the cumbersome shadow Pip cannot remove.

-Then comes Pip's punishment, with Orlick's savage attack on Mrs Gargery.
+Then comes Pip's punishment, with Orlick's savage attack on Mrs Joe.
 Thereafter, Orlick vanishes, only to reappear in chapter 53 in a symbolic act, when he lures Pip into a locked, abandoned building in the marshes.
 Orlick has a score to settle before going on to the ultimate act, murder.
-However, Pip hampers Orlick because of his privileged status, while Orlick remains a slave of his condition, solely responsible for Mrs Gargery's fate.
+However, Pip hampers Orlick because of his privileged status, while Orlick remains a slave of his condition, solely responsible for Mrs Joe's fate.

 Dickens also uses Pip's upper-class counterpart, Bentley Drummle, "the double of a double", according to Trotter, in a similar way.
 Like Orlick, Drummle is powerful, swarthy, unintelligible, hot-blooded, and lounges and lurks, biding his time.
 Estella rejects Pip for this rude, uncouth, but well-born man, and ends Pip's hope.
 Finally, the lives of both Orlick and Drummle end violently.